wrfly/container-web-tty/README.md

 By enabling this feature, once you exec into the container, you can share your process with others, that means anyone got the shareable link would type the command to the tty you are working on.
 You can edit the same file, type the same code, in the same TTY!
-(P.S.
-Only the first exec process would be shared to others)
+Just share the exec link to your friend!

 ## Options